 Comments are closed.

 Hello.
-I'm Cornelia Wolf, a research consultant and writer with a passion for finding meaning in data.
+I'm Cornelia, a research consultant and writer with a passion for finding meaning in data.
 I hope you enjoy exploring the site and find inspiration for building your story.